 Primarily due to the higher interest income from higher placements of the real estate segment, higher impairment reversals, interest income from financing the condominium units and foreign currency gains..
 This account remained at 1% of total revenues for 2011 and 2010.

-Finance costs - P89 million from P88 million

-There was no material variance for this account
+Finance costs - P89 million from P88 million There was no material variance for this account viii.
+Seasonal Aspects that had Material Effect on the Financial Condition or Results of Operations

 Other gains - net -P19 million to P2.7 million